-Just this month BMW filed U.S. trademark applications for 228, 230, and 235--the same engine designations as the current 1-Series range.
-And to add further fuel to the speculation fire, back in June BMW also trademarked the M2 moniker, according to Car and Driver.
+Just this month BMW filed U.S. trademark applications for 228, 230, and 235—the same engine designations as the current 1-Series range.
+And to add further fuel to the speculation fire, back in June BMW also trademarked the M2 moniker.

 Pictured above is a computer-generated rendering of the next-generation BMW 1-Series Convertible, which if the rumors prove true could be called a 2-Series Convertible.